 What should I do before I buy a car?

-You should only buy a car once you are fully satisfied that the car is roadworthy and any repairs carried out on the car are to a high standard.
-You should not be at a financial loss because you bought a crashed car.
+You should only buy a used car once you are fully satisfied that the car is roadworthy and any repairs carried out on the car are to a high standard.
 It is important that you satisfy yourself about the condition of the car by asking certain questions and carrying out these important checks before you buy:

-- Get a mechanic you trust to inspect the car before you buy it
+- Get a mechanic to inspect the car before you buy it

-- If you are buying from a garage consider buying a car that comes with a warranty for additional peace of mind.
-Ensure you confirm what the warranty covers.
+- If you are buying from a dealer try and buy a car that comes with a warranty for additional peace of mind.
+Make sure you confirm what the warranty covers and how long it’s for.

 I think I bought a crashed car, what should I do?